BrandMeister/BM206-TextService/README.md

 ##Usage
 All messages have to be sent to the local masterserver.
 This means that the id should be XXX990 having XXX as DMR countrycode.

+##Dependencies
+You will need to install certain dependencies that are needed to execute this script I advise you to use npm for this.
+All dependencies can be found at the top of the script.

 ##Disclaimer
 At the moment only support for hytera terminals has been tested.
 It is known that the Connect Systems CS700 has issues with the usage of this service.
 Comments, improvements, something else!
 Use the git, that's what it's for! :-)
 Tags: hamr, hamradio, BrandMeister, BM, BM206, ON3YH, HAM-DMR, DMR, Hytera, Motorola, Connect Systems